Policies and publication ethics

-Should the study be exempt from ethics approval or consent procedures, authors need to clearly state the reasons in the generated statement.
+If the study is exempt from ethics approval or consent procedures, authors need clearly to state the reasons in the generated statement.
 Frontiers may request a letter from the authors, obtained from an ethics committee in cases where full review and approval has been waived by the committee.

 Inclusion of identifiable human data

 Frontiers follows the ICMJE recommendations on the protection of research participants, which state that patients have a right to privacy that should not be violated without informed consent.
 We require nonessential identifiable details to be omitted from all manuscripts, and written informed consent will be required if there is any doubt that anonymity can be maintained.

 It is the responsibility of the researchers and authors to ensure that these principles are complied with, including the obtaining of written informed consent for publication of any potentially identifiable data or images.